arfc/moltres/problems/MoltresNotes.md

 block averaged values.
 So he could integrate over half the moderator domain to determine the average temperature and then use that for the neutron group constants in the other half.

+Working on monotone cubic interpolation:

+The second order accurate finite difference methods for derivative computation will compute derivatives exactly for a second order polynomial.
+They WILL NOT correctly compute derivatives for a third order polynomial because they are only second order accurate.
+The FC algorithm initializes derivatives using this second order differencing scheme.
+However, the FB algorithm roughly averages neighboring secant lines...this is not second order accurate (or is it?).

+Let's say we have some function.
+We want to evaluate/estimate it's derivative at a point.
+How can we do that?
+We can perform a finite difference to do the
+estimation:

+f'(x) ~ (f(x+h) - f(x-h)) / h

+We can write the error of this approximation as:

+E(h) = C * h**n

+where n is the order of accuracy.
+We can imagine a case where a method is nth order accurate and the error is zero; this corresponds to C = 0.

+From wikipedia: "The Newton series consists of the terms of the Newton forward difference equation, named after Isaac Newton; in essence, it is the Newton interpolation formula, namely the discrete analog of the continuum Taylor expansion, which holds for any polynomial function f and for most (but not all) analytic functions.

+You can define your numerical derivative however you want!
+But then the key is you need to be able to set-up an expression:

+y' + Error(stuff, h) = numerical\_derivative

+And then you can inspect the parts that make up the error in order to determine it's functional dependence on h and perhaps whether the error is zero because of other components that make up the error function.
+Cool!

+yt is not correctly rendering any of my new neutronic simulation data sets!
+Need to figure out why.

+Ok first test was running a single region test with Quad4 elements.
+That test went sucessfully which makes sense because Andrew has had a Q2 sampler implemented forever.

+It should be noted that data values in yt aren't actually accessed until performing data access, something like `ad['diffused']`.
+Even this operation:
+`ad = ds.all_data()` won't actually read the variable values.

+Prism volumes:
+second order volumes: 1.17718
+first order volumes: 1.06066

+For just one element:
+first order volume: 1.5 (as it should be) second order volume: 2.32843; very close to 2.356 which is equal to: pi * r^2 * h / 4

+The rule for computing the PRISM18 volume can be found in the libmesh source.